-(d) Developer Fee:
+d) Developer Fee

-A Project's developer fee may not exceed the lesser of two-million (\$2,000,000) or the product of 12% and the Project's grand total development cost net of the following: total developer fee, reserves, syndication costs, and interim costs as calculated in the Common Application except when there is an Identity of Interest as follows:
+A Project's developer fee may not exceed the lesser of two-million (\$2,000,000) or twelve percent (12%) of the Project's grand total development cost net of the following: total developer fee, reserves, syndication costs, and interim costs, as calculated in the Common Application, except when there is an Identity of Interest as follows:

-(i) Identity of Interest between the buyer and the seller
+i.
+Identity of Interest between the buyer and the seller

-A Project's developer fee may not exceed the lesser of two-million (\$2,000,000) or the product of twelve percent (12%) and the Project's grand total development cost net of: total developer fee, reserves, syndication costs, interim costs, and acquisition costs plus the product of 5% and the Project's acquisition costs for which there is an Identity of Interest as calculated in the Common Application.
+A Project's developer fee may not exceed the lesser of:

+- Two-million (\$2,000,000); or - Twelve percent (12%) of the Project's grand total development cost net of the following: total developer fee, reserves, syndication costs, interim costs, and acquisition costs; plus five percent (5%) of the Project's acquisition costs, as calculated in the Common Application.

-(ii) Identity of Interest between the general contractor and the Owner
+ii.
+Identity of Interest between the general contractor and the Owner iii.
+Identity of Interest between the buyer and the seller and the general contractor and Owner

-A Project's developer fee may not exceed the lesser of two-million (\$2,000,000) or the product of twelve percent (12%) and the Project's grand total development cost net of the following: total developer fee, reserves, syndication costs, and interim costs, less the greater of two percent (2%) of trade payments & site work or the amount of the general contractor's overhead as calculated in the Common Application.
+A Project's developer fee may not exceed the lesser of:

+- Two-million (\$2,000,000); or - Twelve percent (12%) of the Project's grand total development cost net of the following: total developer fee, reserves, syndication costs, and interim costs; less the greater of two percent (2%) of trade payments & site work or the amount of the general contractor's overhead, as calculated in the Common Application.